Simon Donaldson

 Sir Simon Kirwan Donaldson (born 20 August 1957) is an English mathematician known for his work on the topology of smooth (differentiable) four-dimensional manifolds, Donaldson–Thomas theory, and his contributions to Kähler geometry.
-He is currently a permanent member of the Simons Center for Geometry and Physics at Stony Brook University in New York, and a Professor in Pure Mathematics at Imperial College London.
+He is currently a Professor in Pure Mathematics at Imperial College London.
+After being a member of the Simons Center for Geometry and Physics (SCGP) for a decade, he holds Emeritus Professor status at the SCGP and Stony Brook University, in New York state.

 Biography

 Donaldson's father was an electrical engineer in the physiology department at the University of Cambridge, and his mother earned a science degree there.
 Donaldson gained a BA degree in mathematics from Pembroke College, Cambridge, in 1979, and in 1980 began postgraduate work at Worcester College, Oxford, at first under Nigel Hitchin and later under Michael Atiyah's supervision.
-Still a postgraduate student, Donaldson proved in 1982 a result that would establish his fame.
+Still a postgraduate student, Donaldson proved in 1982 a result that would establish his fame and later become known as Donaldson's theorem.
 He published the result in a paper "Self-dual connections and the topology of smooth 4-manifolds" which appeared in 1983.
 In the words of Atiyah, the paper "stunned the mathematical world."

-Whereas Michael Freedman classified topological four-manifolds, Donaldson's work focused on four-manifolds admitting a differentiable structure, using instantons, a particular solution to the equations of Yang–Mills gauge theory which has its origin in quantum field theory.
+Whereas Michael Freedman classified topological four-manifolds with Freedman's classification, Donaldson's work focused on four-manifolds admitting a differentiable structure, using instantons, a particular solution to the equations of Yang–Mills gauge theory which has its origin in quantum field theory.
 One of Donaldson's first results gave severe restrictions on the intersection form of a smooth four-manifold.
 As a consequence, a large class of the topological four-manifolds do not admit any smooth structure at all.
-Donaldson also derived polynomial invariants from gauge theory.
+Donaldson also derived polynomial invariants from gauge theory, which became known as Donaldson invariants.
 These were new topological invariants sensitive to the underlying smooth structure of the four-manifold.
 They made it possible to deduce the existence of "exotic" smooth structures—certain topological four-manifolds could carry an infinite family of different smooth structures.

 After gaining his DPhil degree from Oxford University in 1983, Donaldson was appointed a Junior Research Fellow at All Souls College, Oxford.
 He spent the academic year 1983–84 at the Institute for Advanced Study in Princeton, and returned to Oxford as Wallis Professor of Mathematics in 1985.
 After spending one year visiting Stanford University, he moved to Imperial College London in 1998 as Professor of Pure Mathematics.

 In 2014, he joined the Simons Center for Geometry and Physics at Stony Brook University in New York, United States.